StuartSmith/VueJS-Samples/vuetodo/README.md

     2. Add the vue Router...
         History Mode and the view router:
-        History mode when enabled  removes the need of hashes from the URL, which looks more professional then when the hashes are included.
+        History mode when enabled removes the need of hashes from the URL, which looks more professional than when the hashes are present.
 The issue found, is that history mode only works if running Vue.js from a web server and not from files locally stored on disk.
 Since this project runs using files stored locally on disk History mode must be disabled.